 Chester is a medium-sized town located in the state of Virginia.
 With a population of 22,066 people and ten constituent neighborhoods, Chester is the 45th largest community in Virginia.

-Unlike some towns, Chester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chester are a mix of both white- and blue-collar jobs.
-Overall, Chester is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Chester who work in office and administrative support (17.73%), sales jobs (11.49%), and management occupations (10.99%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chester is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Chester is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Chester who work in office and administrative support (16.03%), sales jobs (11.94%), and management occupations (10.54%).

 Also of interest is that Chester has more people living here who work in computers and math than 95% of the places in the US.

-Chester is a very ethnically-diverse town.
+Chester is an extremely ethnically-diverse town.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Chester include German, Irish, Italian, and Scottish.

 The most common language spoken in Chester is English.
 Other important languages spoken here include Spanish and German.